 Type 1 diabetes is an auto-immune condition in which the immune system is activated to destroy the cells in the pancreas which produce insulin.
 We do not know what causes this auto-immune reaction.
 Type 1 diabetes is not linked to modifiable lifestyle factors.
 There is no cure and it cannot be prevented.

 - Occurs when the pancreas does not produce insulin

-- Is one of the most common chronic childhood conditions
+- Represents around 10% of all cases of diabetes and is one of the most common chronic childhood conditions

-- Onset is usually abrupt and symptoms are obvious
+- Onset is usually abrupt and the symptoms obvious

 - Symptoms can include excessive thirst and urination, unexplained weight loss, weakness and fatigue and blurred vision

 - Is managed with insulin injections several times a day or the use of an insulin pump.

 In type 1 diabetes, the pancreas, a large gland behind the stomach, stops making insulin because the cells that make the insulin have been destroyed by the body’s immune system.
 Without insulin, the body’s cells cannot turn glucose (sugar), into energy.

 The onset of type 1 diabetes typically occurs in people under 30 years, but can occur at any age.
 About 10-15% of all cases of diabetes are type 1.